builtforme/CodeBnb/README.md

 5. Revoke the outside collaborator access at the end of the assignment window, based on the duration specified in the Google Spreadsheet.

 ## Usage
-When you have a new candidate, simply go into the Google Spreadsheet and add a new row to the end of the spreadsheet.
-Fill out all columns except _assigned_ and _revoked_ which will be automatically populated by CodeBnb when it takes action on the candidate.
+When you have a new candidate, simply go to `$AWS_API_GATEWAY_ENDPOINT`/`<stage>`/addcandidate?authorization=`$ADD_CANDIDATE_AUTHORIZATION_CODE` and fill out the form (which asks for the candidate's name, the assignment you'd like to give them, and the duration of their assignment).
+You'll be given a URL which you give to the candidate.
+This URL is valid for 30 days and allows the candidate to specify their GitHub username and start the assignment whenever they would like.

 At the end of the assignment window, simply peruse the candidate's repo and judge their work, and proceed with your hiring process accordingly.

+All actions taken by CodeBnb are recorded in the Google Spreadsheet, and you don't have to edit the spreadsheet at all.

 ## Setup